 The Ruskin Foundation

-MJW is supported through the Ruskin Foundation by individuals who are committed to the ideals of John Ruskin.
+MJW was supported through the Ruskin Foundation by individuals who are committed to the ideals of John Ruskin.

 The Ruskin Foundation has responsibility for the world’s largest collection of the works and former possessions of the writer, artist and social visionary John Ruskin.
 Its activities range from support for scholarly and intellectual endeavour, the pursuit of social and artistic projects which apply to particular aspects of Ruskin’s legacy and the encouragement of a wider understanding and dissemination of his ideas, with special emphasis upon their relevance to the world today.